 QR Codes can be printed on your delivery packages too.
 It makes it easy for your customers to give important feedback without going to your website manually and provide a good digital customer journey.
 It’s also a great way to link offline and online presence, boosting brand equity.

 Let’s say you have a unique on-ground activation somewhere in the city.
 You can set up QR Codes around the area and create meaningful experiences for consumers when they scan them.
-For example, when a user scans the code, they can see exclusive content through their smartphone, or it can ‘pop up’ through AI.
+For example, with the help of optical character recognition, when a user scans the code, they can see exclusive content through their smartphone, or it can ‘pop up’ through AI.
 It enhances their journey and makes them loyal to your brand in one go.